Contact Sales

 Providers like EPIC, Oracle Cerner and System C have strong reputations and are notable competitors of ours in the healthcare market, as are Allscripts, Meditech and DXC.
 Some of these solutions, like our Rio software, are interoperable, whilst some are not.
 Some are part of an all in one suite of care software, and some are standalone.

-For additional recommendations, why not check out this Forbes article on the best EHR software, or read our very guide to all-in-one versus best of breed solutions.
+If you'd like to continue learning, why not read our guide to all-in-one versus best of breed solutions.